 - Inappropriate items include: shampoo, cosmetics such as nail polish or perfume, medicine, vitamins, electronics, candy, toys that need batteries, or money.

 - It is not an expectation to bring a gift for every family member.
-If you chose to bring something for the family, perhaps fabric or a scarf for the mother figure and a button up shirt or gloves for the father figure.
+If you chose to bring something for the family, fabric from the local market or a scarf for the mother figure and a button up shirt or gloves for the father figure are culturally appropriate gifts.

 ACCOMMODATION AND MEALS

-While serving with Africa New Life Ministries, most teams will be staying at the Africa New Life Guest House in Kigali City.
+While serving with Africa New Life Ministries, most teams will be staying at the Africa New Life Guest House in the capital city of Kigali.
 You will be very comfortable with your accommodation.
 The Guest House staff’s mission is to make you feel safe and content so you can focus on the work you are in Rwanda to do.
 While at the Guest House, please conserve electricity and water whenever possible.
 Keep your spaces tidy out of respect for other visitors.
 Here is what you can expect at the Guest House: